 - Certain employers must make payments of withheld taxes electronically using the semiweekly payment and quarterly return schedule in the following quarter, the remainder of the year and the subsequent year.
 Employers not required to file electronically are encouraged to do so.
 See Electronic Deposit Requirements.

 - All employers must electronically transmit Forms W-2, Wage and Tax Statement, and W-2c, Corrected Wage and Tax Statement.
-Electronic and Magnetic Media Form W-2 Reporting Requirements.
+Form W-2 Filing Requirements.